 The major advantage is the additional year of warranty you get, extending the warranty period to two years.

 You get Live-phone support for Origin.
-The regular users only get e-mail support, which in my opinion, is sufficient when you have an excellent online community and great tutorial videos.
+Regular users only get e-mail support, which in my opinion, is sufficient when you have an excellent online community and great tutorial videos.

 With the Shaper Pro, Shapertools promises immediate shipment of replacement parts to prevent downtime in your work.